Arosa: Tourism

-Arosa has a well-known and safe skiing area and boasts over 60 km of slopes.
+Arosa has a well-known and safe skiing area, which includes over 60 km of slopes.

 The main industry is tourism: there are 4287 guest beds.
 Arosa has an unemployment rate of 1.32%.
 As of 2005, there were only 4 people employed in the primary economic sector and about 2 businesses involved in this sector.
 308 people are employed in the secondary sector and there are 30 businesses in this sector.
 1,202 people are employed in the tertiary sector, with 185 businesses in this sector.